 What are the costs associated with baptism?

 There is no fee for Baptisms to the congregation or the pastor.
-The cost is a lifetime of discipline your child in the Christian faith.
+The cost is a lifetime of raising your child in the Christian faith.